alexlacerda/Castalia-3.2_OMNeT-IDE_Windows_Linux/README.txt

 ===============================================================================
 This package adapts Castalia-3.2 to the OMNeT++ 4.x IDE on both Windows and Linux.
-It also allows running Castalia simulations from the command prompt on Windows, in case you need to use CastaliaResults and CastaliaPlot scripts.
+It also allows running Castalia simulations from the command prompt on Windows, so that you can use CastaliaResults and CastaliaPlot scripts.
 ===============================================================================

 INSTALLATION Instructions